eryktr/eryktr.github.io/content/multiprocessing_testing.md

 # Solution
 We can implement the function using a **Monte Carlo** simulation.
 This is a simplified overview of the algorithm

-1. Enclose the function's graph in the are to be integrated in a rectangle.
+1. Enclose the function's graph in the area to be integrated in a rectangle.
 2. Specify the number of tests.
 3. In each test, we 'throw' a point in the rectangle.
 4. If the point lands below the curve, we increment the `hit` counter.